kubernetes/kubernetes/docs/proposals/api-types-package-structure.md

 particulars of the code generation; the important thing here is just to know that we'll supply packages with:
 * Minimal import tree
-* Some sort of registration method
+* Some sort of registration method.
+Registration marks a thing as available and it can be enumerated (for producing lists of what could be turned on, for example).
+* Some sort of enabling method, for actually turning a thing on.
+Registration and enabling are conflated in our codebase at the moment, and this makes it difficult to, for example, construct the default value for --runtime-config.
-* Some sort of execution method
+* Some sort of execution method, for actually using a thing.

 ## Reusable apiserver infrastructure packages

-WIP

 In the future, it'd be nice if we could generate REST install code based on comment annotations in the go types.
+See #16560 for a problem statement.

 ## Desired toolchain